-- Magazine subscriptions;
+- Magazine subscrip

+Office supplies;

 - Office supplies;

-- Electronic components; and
+Electronic components; and

 - Rental equipment.

 Any property purchased free of tax using an exemption certificate or from out-of-state that is converted to a nonexempt use by the business is subject to the use tax at the time of conversion.
 Complete the Sales/ Use Tax Worksheet to compute any sales/use tax liability.
-For further information about use tax, call (317) 232-0129.
+For further information about use tax, call (317) 232-2240.